MetaMask/metamask-docs/snaps/features/custom-evm-accounts/create-account-snap.md

 MetaMask returns an error if the account already exists or the account object is invalid.

-### 6. Expose the Keyring API
+### 6. Expose the Account Management API

-Create an `onKeyringRequest` entry point handler method to expose the Keyring API methods to MetaMask and your dapp:
+Create an `onKeyringRequest` entry point handler method to expose the Account Management API methods to MetaMask and your dapp:

 ```typescript